 This is especially important for retakers.
 This strategy can easily give you 10-30 points.
-For most candidates this is enough to pass the exam in their next attempt.
+For most candidates, this is enough to pass the exam on their next attempt.

 Questions could be tricky, but the more you are familiar with the core concepts, the easier for you to find the subtle difference.